 NEW and CURRENT UW–MADISON STUDENTS

 New freshmen and off-campus transfers are admitted directly to the Art–B.S. degree program.
+Students planning on declaring the Art-B.S.: Graphic Design named option should first declare Art-B.S.
+The successful completion of ART 102 Two-Dimensional Design and ART 107 Introduction to Digital Forms is required to declare the named option.
 All other on-campus students interested in becoming Art students must follow the application procedures outlined below.

 PROSPECTIVE TRANSFER STUDENTS

 Applicants not already enrolled on the UW–Madison campus must be admissible to the university to enroll in a School of Education program.
 Admission to UW–Madison requires a separate application and admission process.
 See UW–Madison Office of Admissions and Recruitment for application information.
-BFA candidates cannot transfer directly into the Art–BFA degree program; instead, they will be admitted to campus as if pursing the Art–B.S. degree program (ART classification) and can apply for the BFA program once enrolled on campus.
+BFA candidates cannot transfer directly into the Art–BFA degree program; instead, they will be admitted to campus as if pursuing the Art–B.S. degree program (ART classification) and can apply for the BFA program once enrolled on campus.
 Transfer students are strongly encouraged to meet with the art department advisor prior to coming to campus; call 608-262-1660 to schedule an appointment.
-Prospective transfer students are strongly advised to meet with an Education Academic Services advisor in advance of their application; to schedule, call 608-262-1651.
+Prospective transfer students are strongly advised to meet with an advisor in the School of Education Student Services office in advance of their application; to schedule, call 608-262-1651.

 STUDENTS WITH A PREVIOUS DEGREE